FarmRadioHangar/uliza-answers-connector/README.md

 Start Ngrok with, e.g., `./ngrok http 8099` (from the directory where your Ngrok binary is located).

-Schedule the "Snow" test tree call using
+Schedule the "Snow" test tree call using:

 ```
 ./snow.sh